Yaozhuwa/easy-typing-obsidian/README.md

 ![](https://yaozhuwa-cloud.oss-cn-hangzhou.aliyuncs.com/Pictures/20220926001743.png)

 The master switch of automatic text formatting is as above.
 After closing, the text will not be automatically formatted during the input process.
-However, it will not affect the enhanced functions of symbol editing, nor will it affect the plug-in's built-in commands: format full-text, format the current line/currently selected area.
+However, it will not affect the enhanced functions of symbol editing, nor will it affect the plugin's built-in commands: format full-text, format the current line/currently selected area.
 ### 1.1 Auto Capitalize
 ![](https://yaozhuwa-cloud.oss-cn-hangzhou.aliyuncs.com/Pictures/20220926002011.png)

-This plug-in provides the feature of automatically capitalizing the first letter when the input method is in English input mode, that is, the letter at the beginning of each sentence is automatically capitalized.
+This plugin provides the feature of automatically capitalizing the first letter when the input method is in English input mode, that is, the letter at the beginning of each sentence is automatically capitalized.
 In setting tab, you can select whether auto capitalize works only when typing or work globally. **When the Only When Typing mode is choosen, auto capitalize operation can be undone, and the letter will not be capitalized after being undone.**

 ### 1.2 AutoSpace between text and punctuation
 ![](https://yaozhuwa-cloud.oss-cn-hangzhou.aliyuncs.com/Pictures/20220926002044.png)

 Automatic space between text and punctuation will intelligently add space between other text and English punctuation.
 ### 1.3 Space Policy of different inline Block
-This plug-in divides each text line into several blocks: text block, inline formula block, inline code block, link block, and user-defined regular matching block.
+This plugin divides each text line into several blocks: text block, inline formula block, inline code block, link block, and user-defined regular matching block.
 The space policy between blocks can be set in settings tab.

 ![](https://yaozhuwa-cloud.oss-cn-hangzhou.aliyuncs.com/Pictures/20220926002125.png)